 This dresser was redone by my friend Katie at Mountain Modern Life.
 It was really ugly before, but with this deep blue paint and those amazing copper pulls that she added it is stunning!

 I’m loving the pastel trend and this minty color is one of my favorites especially in this dull finish that is so popular right now.
 And that stool with dipped legs is just too cute!

 What a way to redo a mid century modern piece of furniture.
-I see these on craigslist all the time and usually pass them up, but I won’t be doing that anymore!
-The two tone is done to prefection!
+I see these on Craigslist all the time and usually pass them up, but I won’t be doing that anymore!
+The two tone is done to perfection!

 I love me a coral dresser and this one is so pretty!
 Again the gold hardware is the perfect addition.
 I think I’m going to need to convince my lil’ lady that coral should be in her big girl room.